-To say the woman before her was extraordinarily beautiful would be an understatement.
-Her head was adorned with tiny long curly hair that hung loosely down her waist.
-Large green eyes, long eyelashes, sensual lips and a stunning physique that not even a ‘high’ artist with the best creative imagination can describe stood in front of Ify.
-In fact, the woman fine like mami water, except that the mami water she always read about in her school books had fish tails and this one didn’t.
+Saying the woman before her was extraordinarily beautiful would be an understatement of the century.
+The beautiful woman’s long curly hair hung loosely down her waist.
+Her large green eyes, long eyelashes, sensual lips and a stunning physique were simply stunning.
+Not even a ‘high’ artist with the best creative imagination could describe the beauty that stood in front of Ify.
+In fact, the woman was like mami wota except that this one didn’t have fish tails like the ones she her read about in her school books.

-Suddenly, the woman threw her arms to the air and a strange intense wind began to blow from nowhere.
-As the woman spoke, her entire body began to charge in sharp green light, highlighting her majestic splendour while her voice resonated with a commanding echo.
+Suddenly, the woman threw her arms to the air and an intense wind began to blow from nowhere.
+As the woman spoke, her entire body began to charge in sharp green light, radiating her majestic splendor while her voice resonated with a commanding echo.

-“I am the queen of the oceans, goddess of the sea and the mother of all existence!
+“I am Mkpulummili!
+Queen of the ocean, goddess of the sea and the mother of all existence!
 I am the fountain of life!
-The earth trembles before me, the wind screams my name and the oceans waves at my command!
+The earth trembles before me, the wind screams my name and the ocean obeys my command!
 All who bless me I give life and wealth beyond their dreams!
 Those who curse me, I destroy!
 I am she who is and ever will be!”

-“My dear human, you’re not dreaming.”
-The queen said.
+“My dear human, you’re not dreaming,” Mkpulimmili replied.

-“Of course I am.
-You’re just in my dream probably because I ate too much fish last night.
+“Of course I am.”
+Ify said, shaking her head in denial. ” You’re just in my dream probably because I ate too much fish last night.
 My dad says I have a very active imagination.
 I should be a writer.
 He’s right.”

 “You don’t believe me?”
 The queen asked calmly.

 “No, I don’t.
 To prove it, I will just close my eyes and pinch myself and when I open them, I’ll wake up in my bed.”